KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 * Each rejection a refinement

 Just as multiversal expression allows spiraling expression,
-so too does the practitioner’s life echo
+so too does the practitioner’s life structurally reflect
 the **Trees of Zenetism**.

 To live as a Zenetist is to say: